piskvorky/gensim/docs/src/intro.rst

 Gensim is designed to process raw, unstructured digital texts ("*plain text*").

-The algorithms in Gensim, such as Word2Vec, FastText, Latent Semantic Analysis (LSI, LSA), Latent Dirichlet Allocation (LDA) etc, automatically discover the semantic structure of documents by examining statistical co-occurrence patterns within a corpus of training documents.
+The algorithms in Gensim, such as :class:`~gensim.models.word2vec.Word2Vec`, :class:`~gensim.models.fasttext.FastText`, Latent Semantic Analysis (LSI, LSA, see :class:`~gensim.models.lsimodel.LsiModel`), Latent Dirichlet Allocation (LDA, see :class:`~gensim.models.ldamodel.LdaModel`) etc, automatically discover the semantic structure of documents by examining statistical co-occurrence patterns within a corpus of training documents.
 These algorithms are **unsupervised**, which means no human input is necessary -- you only need a corpus of plain text documents.